 Andrews' Pitchfork also incorporates the use of trigger lines, which are essentially trend lines that originate at point 1.
 Upper trigger lines extend down from point 1 through the peak at point 3.
 A break above the upper trigger line is a buy signal.
 Lower trigger lines extend up from point 1 through the trough of point 2.
 A break below the lower trigger line acts as a sell signal.
 Chart 7 shows Rowan Companies (RDC) with a lower trigger line extending up from the July low and an upper trigger line extending down from the November high.
 These trigger lines are similar to normal trend lines drawn off two reaction highs or reaction lows.
 Their signals are often much later than the signals generated by Pitchfork breaks.

-The steepness of the Pitchfork channel depends on the placement of the three drawing points, in particular point 1, which is the start of the median line.
-Even though point one usually starts with a reaction high or low, it is sometimes necessary to adjust point 1 to insure a realistic price channel.
+The steepness of the Pitchfork channel depends on the placement of the three drawing points, particularly point 1, which is the start of the median line.
+Even though point one usually starts with a reaction high or low, it is sometimes necessary to adjust point 1 to ensure a realistic price channel.
 Unfortunately, there are no hard rules for point placement.
 Instead, chartists must use judgment and experience when drawing channels.
 This is where the subjective nature of technical analysis comes into play.
 As with most aspects of technical analysis, it is important to build experience by experimenting with Andrews' Pitchfork.
-See what works and what does not work first hand.
+See what works and what does not work firsthand.
 This is the only real way to master an indicator.

 You can use our ChartNotes annotation tool to add Andrews' Pitchforks to your charts.
 Below, you'll find an example of a chart annotated with an Andrews' Pitchfork.

 To learn more about how to add this annotation to your charts, check out our Support Center article on ChartNotes' Line Study Tools.